Emmotes/ic_spoilers/docs/certainty.md

 # Basic Information

-Certainty Dran will be the new champion in the Highharvestide event on 27 September 2023.
+Certainty will be the new champion in the Highharvestide event on 27 September 2023.

 * Seat: Unknown
 * Race: Unknown